banteg/brownie-safe/docs/index.rst

-Ape Safe: Gnosis Safe tx builder
+Brownie Safe: Gnosis Safe transaction builder
 ====================================

-Ape Safe allows you to iteratively build complex multi-step Gnosis Safe transactions and safely preview their side effects from the convenience of a locally forked mainnet environment.
+Brownie Safe (previously known as Ape Safe) allows you to iteratively build complex multi-step Gnosis Safe transactions and safely preview their side effects from the convenience of a locally forked mainnet environment.

-It is powered by Brownie_ and builds upon GnosisPy_, extending it with additional capabilities.
+It is powered by Brownie_ and builds upon SafeEthPy_, extending it with additional capabilities.
 This tool has been informally known as Chief Multisig Officer at Yearn_ and has been used to prepare complex transactions with great success.

 .. toctree::